collabora/gst-python-ml/README.md

 # Python Analytics

-These classes and elements support a broad range of analytics tasks, in Python, for GStreamer.
-They will work with your distribution packages for the latest 1.24 version of GStreamer.
+This project provides python base classes and GStreamer elements supporting a broad range of analytics tasks.
+Supported functionality includes:

+1. object detection
+1. tracking
+1. video captioning
+1. translation
+1. transcription
+1. speech to text
+1. text to speech
+1. LLMs
+1. serializing analytics meta-data to Kafak server

+These elements will work with your distribution's GStreamer packages.
+They have been test on Ubuntu 24 with GStreamer 1.24.

 ## Requirements

 There are two installation options described below: installing on your host machine, or installing with a Docker container:

-### Installing on Host (Ubuntu 24)
+### Host Install (Ubuntu 24)

 #### Install packages

+Note: `nvidia-cuda-toolkit` dependency assumes an Nvidia care on the system

 ```
 sudo apt update && sudo apt -y upgrade